simonw/shot-scraper/README.md

 Tool for taking automated screenshots

-For background on this project see [shot-scraper: automated screenshots for documentation, built on Playwright](https://simonwillison.net/2022/Mar/10/shot-scraper/) on my blog.
+For background on this project see [shot-scraper: automated screenshots for documentation, built on Playwright](https://simonwillison.net/2022/Mar/10/shot-scraper/).

-## Demo
+## Demos

-A live demo of the output of this tool can be found in the [shot-scraper-demo](https://github.com/simonw/shot-scraper-demo) repository.
+- The [shot-scraper-demo](https://github.com/simonw/shot-scraper-demo) repository uses this tool to capture recently spotted owls in El Granada, CA according to [this page](https://www.owlsnearme.com/?place=127871), and to  generate an annotated screenshot illustrating a Datasette feature as described [in my blog](https://simonwillison.net/2022/Mar/10/shot-scraper/#a-complex-example).
+- Ben Welsh built [@newshomepages](https://twitter.com/newshomepages), a Twitter bot that uses `shot-scraper` and GitHub Actions to take screenshots of news website homepages and publish them to Twitter.
+The code for that lives in [palewire/news-homepages](https://github.com/palewire/news-homepages).

 ## Installation